 At Brown, Ioana runs the Performance (and) Philosophy working group affiliated with the Performance Philosophy research network.
 She is currently (fall 2015) the Brown/Wheaton Faculty Fellow in Theatre and Dance at Wheaton College, Norton, Mass.

 Ioana interweaves her theoretical investigations with interdisciplinary performance-making activities.
-She combines traditional and experimental artistic methods in her exploration of performance as a site for the creation and transmission of knowledge and as a story-telling device.
-She is an alumna of the Watermill Summer Program under the artistic direction of Robert Wilson and has worked with Richard Maxwell and the New York City Players as dramaturg for Vision Disturbance (Abrons Arts Center, NYC).
-Ioana is also the co-founder and artistic director of the Listening LabOratory performance group associated with Brown University.
+In recent years, these activities have focused on the specificity of the medium of theatre and experiments in expanding its possibilities – on both the stage and the page – through installation work.
+Ioana is an alumna of the Watermill Summer Program under the artistic direction of Robert Wilson and worked with Richard Maxwell and the New York City Players as dramaturg for Vision Disturbance (Abrons Arts Center, NYC).
+She is also the co-founder and artistic director of the Listening LabOratory performance group associated with Brown University.

-Ioana holds dual B.A.s in Theatre Arts & Performance Studies and Modern Culture & Media (with double honors, magna cum laude, Phi Beta Kappa) from Brown University.
+Ioana holds an M.A. in Philosophy (thesis title: “Finding Meaning in the Modern World: An Approach Through Max Weber and Martin Heidegger”) and dual B.A.s in Theatre Arts & Performance Studies and Modern Culture & Media (with double honors, magna cum laude, Phi Beta Kappa) from Brown University.

 For publications, documentation of recent performance projects, and a CV, check out Ioana’s webpage at: http://ioanajucan.com/.